Khin-96/PL_project/readme.md

 **Voronoi Diagrams**: Partition the pitch into regions based on which player can reach each point fastest.
 This provides a mathematical formalization of "who controls which space."

 **Convex Hulls**: The convex hull of a team's players describes the region they occupy.
-Changes in hull area indicate pressing (shrinking) or parking the bus (shrinking) vs. expansive play (growing).
+Changes in hull area indicate pressing (shrinking) or parking the bus (shrinking) versus expansive play (growing).

 **Delaunay Triangulation**: The dual graph of the Voronoi diagram, revealing natural passing lanes and connectivity structure.

 **K-Nearest Neighbors**: For any pitch location, identify the K nearest players and their team affiliations.
 This is the foundation of many advanced metrics (pressure, support options, etc.).

 **Pitch Control Models**: Probabilistic models that estimate the likelihood of each team winning the ball at each pitch location.
-These models incorporate player positions, velocities, and contextual factors (momentum, fatigue, skill).
+These models incorporate player positions, velocities, and contextual factors.

 ### Heatmap Generation

 Heatmaps aggregate player presence over time.
 The pitch is divided into a grid (typically 20x15 cells), and each frame increments the counter for the cell containing the player.
-After aggregating over a time window, the result is normalized and rendered as a colored overlay.
+After aggregating over the desired time window, the result is normalized and rendered as a color gradient.

-Heatmap generation is optimized:  we don't iterate through every frame naively.
-Instead, we use NumPy's vectorized operations on the cached frame data, computing an entire heatmap in milliseconds even for thousand-frame windows.
+Heatmap generation is optimized:  we do not iterate through every frame naively.
+Instead, we use NumPy's vectorized operations on the cached frame data, computing an entire heatmap in milliseconds even for multi-thousand frame windows.

 Heatmaps can be generated for:
 - Individual players (where does Player X spend his time?)